Lansinoh Moms' Club

 Helping Your Partner Bond with Baby

-Most partners, friends, and family members are desperately looking for opportunities to help, but feel a little lost on where to begin.
-Here are 10 ways they can help you out and bond with baby.
+When you have a little one at home, many partners, friends, and family members are desperately looking for opportunities to help, but feel a little lost on where to begin.
+Here are 4 ways they can bond with baby:

-- Really the only thing your partner can't do is breastfeed.
-Everything else – from comforting crying babies to playing to changing diapers — is a win, win, win: rewarding for the baby, satisfying for partners, and a great help to mom.
+2. Talk or sing, read books, give them a bath.
+Really the only thing your partner can't do is breastfeed.
+Everything else – from comforting crying babies to playing to changing diapers — is a win, win!

-- Extra hands at night can be so helpful.
-If baby is in a separate room or the bassinet is out of reach from the bed, have your partner be responsible for bringing them to you in the middle of the night.
-They can also help put the baby back to sleep after the night time feed.
+4. Enjoy late night snuggles.
+Extra hands at night can be so helpful.
+If baby is in a separate room or the bassinet is out of reach from the bed, have your partner bring them to you in the middle of the night.
+They can also put the baby back to sleep after the night time feed.